-We will now specialize to sets of n vectors from $\mathbb{C}^n$ .
-This will put Theorem MVSLD offlimits, while Theorem LIVHS will involve square matrices.
-Let's begin by contrasting Archetype A and Archetype B.
+We will now specialize to sets of n vectors from \mathbb{C}^n .
+This will put Theorem MVSLD off-limits, while Theorem LIVHS will involve square matrices.
+Let us begin by contrasting Archetype A and Archetype B.

 Example LDCAA Linearly dependent columns in Archetype A Archetype A is a system of linear equations with coefficient matrix,